obscurebyron/challenge/auth_api/README.md

 * Run the app: `python -m uvicorn app:app --reload`
 * View the Swagger docs at http://127.0.0.1:8000/docs#/

+To run linting:

+    ruff check .

+to run tests:

+    pytest tests

 Endpoints:

 Register a new user: